 - Crimestoppers: An anonymous system that allows citizens to report illegal activity to the police department and receive monetary rewards, depending on the type of information that is provided and its usefulness in solving criminal activity.
-Campus Crimestoppers is for students who wish to provide information regarding criminal or suspicious activity.
-Call Crimestoppers and Campus Crimestoppers at (336) 229-7100.
+They recently introduced Gunstoppers where residents can report illegal firearms.
+For Crimestoppers and/ or Gunstoppers call (336) 229-7100.

 Talks/ Tours:(336) 229-3540